AstarNetwork/astar-docs/docs/EVM/astarbase.md

 # AstarBase

-There are couple of facts for Astar ecosystem:
+There are few facts to know about the Astar ecosystem:

-- Majority of the crowdloan participants used their Polkadot native addresses (ss58) and these users are the majority of dApps-Staking participants.
+- The majority of crowdloan participants used their Polkadot native addresses (ss58 format), and are the majority of dApp staking participants.
-- While Astar is building multi virtual Machine future, today most of the dApps are using Ethereum Virtual Machine (EVM) which uses Ethereum address space, usually referred as MetaMask accounts or H160.
+- While Astar is building a multi-Virtual Machine capable platform, most dApps today are using the Ethereum Virtual Machine (EVM), which uses Ethereum address space, usually referred to as a MetaMask, or H160 format account.
-- Astar's unique feature is dApps Staking which provides basic income for developers and a staking mechanism for the users.
-Both dApps developers and users benefit from it.
+- DApp staking, which simultaneaously provides a basic income for developers, and staking mechanism for users, is a system which both dApp developers and users benefit from.

-The goals of AstarBase product is:
+The goals of AstarBase is:

-- Bring more users to EVM dApps;
+- To bring more users to EVM dApps;
-- Create more opportunities for end users to participate in the Astar ecosystem;
+- To create more opportunities for end users to participate in the Astar ecosystem;
-- Enable EVM dApps to attract and reward users even though they have majority of their funds staked on dApps Staking;
+- To enable EVM dApps to attract attention and reward users, even though their funds may be illiquid, and locked in dApp Staking;
-- Encourage users to stake and use dApps Staking mechanism.
+- To encourage users to stake and use the dApp Staking mechanism.

-AstarBase is an on-chain EVM database.
-AstarBase contains a mapping of users's EVM and Native ss58 address.
-Such mapping on it's own does not bring any benefit to the projects since anyone can register this address pair.
-What brings the value is the call `checkStakerStatus()` which checks if the ss58 address of the pair is an active staker.
-The AstarBase contracts are available on each of Shibuya/Shiden/Astar Networks.
-The deploy addresses can be found in the [AstarBase github repository](https://github.com/AstarNetwork/astarbase/blob/main/contract/deployment-info.md).
+AstarBase is an on-chain EVM database, which contains a mapping between a user's EVM, and Astar Native ss58 address.
+Such mapping on its own does not bring any value to ecosystem projects, since anyone can register an address pair, but the `checkStakerStatus()` call, which checks to see if the ss58 address of the pair is an active staker, does.
+The AstarBase contracts are available on each of the Shibuya/Shiden/Astar Networks, and deployment addresses can be found in the [AstarBase github repository](https://github.com/AstarNetwork/astarbase/blob/main/contract/deployment-info.md).

-There are 3 interface functions that can be used.
+There are 3 functions that can be used to interact with AstarBase.

-- `isRegistered()` checks if the given address was registered in AstarBase
+- `isRegistered()` checks to see if the given address is registered in AstarBase

 ```
 function isRegistered(address evmAddress)